chromium/chromium/docs/fuchsia/build_instructions.md

 * `default_fuchsia_build_dir_for_installation`.
 Point this to an output directory in Fuchsia.
 For instance. `/path/to/src/fuchsia/out/qemu-x64`.
-This will automatically add the `--fuchsia-out-dir` flag to most `run_*` and `deploy_*` scripts.
+This will automatically add the `--fuchsia-out-dir` flag to wrapper scripts.
 * `default_fuchsia_device_node_name`.
 Set this to a Fuchsia device node name.
-  This will automatically add the `--node-name` flag to most `run_*` and `deploy_*` scripts.
+  This will automatically add the `--node-name` flag to most wrapper scripts.
-* Finally, use the `-d` flag to `run_*` scripts to execute them on an already running device or emulator, rather than starting an ephemeral emulator instance.
+* Finally, use the `-d` flag when running the <test_target_name> wrappers to execute them on an already running device or emulator, rather than starting an ephemeral emulator instance.
 This speeds up subsequent runs since the runner script does not need to wait for the emulator instance to boot and only differential changes are pushed to the device.